govhackaustralia/govhack-tools/index.md

 ## Visualisation
 ###  Tree/Hierarchy visualisation
-Sometimes what you actually have is a tree/hierarchy with no interconnections. http://www.randelshofer.ch/treeviz/ http://thejit.org/demos/ http://mbostock.github.com/protovis/ex/treemap.html http://blog.pixelingene.com/2011/07/building-a-tree-diagram-in-d3-js/d3 for Trees and Hierarchies http://mbostock.github.com/d3/ex/pack.html http://mbostock.github.com/d3/ex/tree.html
+Sometimes what you actually have is a tree/hierarchy with no interconnections.
+In these cases, it's better to use a Tree visualisation. http://www.randelshofer.ch/treeviz/ http://thejit.org/demos/ http://mbostock.github.com/protovis/ex/treemap.html http://blog.pixelingene.com/2011/07/building-a-tree-diagram-in-d3-js/d3 for Trees and Hierarchies http://mbostock.github.com/d3/ex/pack.html http://mbostock.github.com/d3/ex/tree.html